sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 * Create a plan
 * Recruit your family and friends to help support you.
-* Let them know whats going on, because trolling and doxing can be traumatic and you must priortize your mental and physical health so that you can last past these attacks.
+* Let them know whats going on, because trolling and doxing can be traumatic and you must prioritize your mental and physical health so that you can outlast these attacks.

 We take our lead from our collaborators at Stop LAPD Spying Coalition:

-* They talk about adopting a vision of *Security Culture* that centers all collective security practices as a form of expressing love and solidarity.
+* They talk about adopting a vision of *security culture* that centers all collective security practices as a form of expressing love and solidarity.
 * We all have a sense of it from being marginalized, targeted, activists.
 * It’s about harnessing those good instincts with knowledge and practice.